-Water level variability at TV21CR02 was not significantly different from CRMS0523 during 2012 - 2016, indicating the project has not had an effect on variability within the southern part of the project area.
+Water level variability at TV21CR02 was slightly higher than the reference site CRMS0523 during 2012 - 2019, indicating the project has not had an effect on variability within the southern part of the project area.
 This is not surprising considering the TV-21 recorder is situated within a canal that has open access to West Cote Blanche Bay, unlike the TV-14 recorders that were situated in the northern part of the project area behind the canal closures.

 Figure 10.
-Mean daily water level range (variability) ± standard error during the pre- and post-construction periods for the project and R1 stations as well as the 2012-2016 monitoring period at stations TV21CR02 and CRMS0523.
+Mean daily water level range (variability) \pm standard error during the pre- and postconstruction periods for the project and R1 stations as well as the 2012-2019 monitoring period at stations TV21CR02 and reference recorder CRMS0523.